Erik Panizzi

-Erik Panizzi (born 15 February 1994) is an Italian footballer who plays as a defender.
+Erik Panizzi (born 15 February 1994) is an Italian footballer who plays as a defender for Serie D club Correggese.

 Club career

 Reggiana

 Born in Guastalla, in the Province of Reggio Emilia, Panizzi started his career at Reggio Emilia for Reggiana.
 Panizzi made his debut during the 2011–12 Lega Pro Prima Divisione season.
 Panizzi signed a 3-year contract in January 2013.

 SPAL

 On 26 August 2013 Panizzi was sold to L.P.
 2nd Division club SPAL in a co-ownership deal.
 On 9 January 2014 Nicolas Giani moved to SPAL, with Panizzi moved to L.P.
 Prime Division club Vicenza in a temporary deal.
 On 20 June 2014 Reggiana bought back Panizzi.

 Pro Patria

 On 31 July 2014 Panizzi was sold to fellow Lega Pro club Pro Patria in a definitive deal.
 However, on 2 February Reggiana bought back Panizzi, who remained in Busto Arsizio for Pro Patria for the rest of the 2014–15 Lega Pro season.